 Adding Fat To Your Hot Beverages

 Besides eating snacks with high fat content, you can also add fat to your hot beverages.
 They could range from hot chocolate to matcha, coffee or green tea.
-You can start by adding butter to your beverages.
+You can start by adding whipped cream to your beverages.

 Eating More Vegetables